 Read more: 50 Things To Do With Kids In Hong Kong

 Calling all adrenaline junkies!
-Laser tag requires teamwork and is perfect for a rainy afternoon or even a birthday party.
-Offered by Laser Woods and Resalaser, the game uses laser guns and maze-like low light venues decorated with neon lights to transport you to an exciting world of sci-fi.
+Laser tag requires teamwork and is perfect for a rainy afternoon or even a party.
+Offered by Laser Woods (now available only for group events and bookings, so ideal for your teen’s birthday) and Resalaser, the game uses laser guns and maze-like low light venues decorated with neon lights to transport you to an exciting world of sci-fi.

 Archery Tag & Bubble Soccer